BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ## Using Seed Tool

+[need to write general notes about how you import seeds, save them here, and then export keys as needed, preferably by answering requests]

+## Using Seed Tool

 **Seed Tool** allows you to import (or create) seeds, store them, and export them.

+[this section needs better organization, with a revision planned for that purpose as a next step]

 ### Viewing the Main Menu